graphops/launchpad-charts/charts/graph-node/README.md

 Graph Node supports being deployed in a wide variety of configurations.
 In the most simple case, you can have a single instance of Graph Node that is responsible for all tasks, including block ingestion, indexing subgraphs and serving queries.
 More advanced users might separate out each task into a dedicated group of Graph Nodes.
 Operators indexing many blockchains can even deploy a dedicated group of indexing Graph Nodes for each blockchain.

-Groups are defined in values.yaml (see [Values](#Values)) under the `groupNodeGroups` key.
+Groups are defined in your `values.yaml` (see [Values](#Values)) under the `groupNodeGroups` key.
 Default configuration which will be applied to all groups can be set under the `graphNodeDefaults` key.
 Values in group-specific configuration will take precedence over those present in the default configuration.

 Example of configuration for single Graph Node instance that performs all tasks: